SajmirSWE/testDev/README.md

 **Application Specifications:**

 - User Registration: The application will require users to create an account with a unique username and password.
 Users will be able to reset their password if they forget it.

-- Quiz Creation: Users will be able to create quizzes by providing a title, description, and a set of questions with multiple-choice or true/false answers.
-The application will validate the quiz questions and answers to ensure they are correct and formatted properly.

 - Quiz Taking: Users will be able to take quizzes created by other users or themselves and receive immediate feedback on their answers.
 The application will display the correct answers and the user's score at the end of the quiz.